Open-EO/openeo.org/software.md

 order: 2
 ---

-All developed software is organized under the openEO [github organisation](https://github.com/open-eo/).
+All developed software is organized within the openEO [github organisation](https://github.com/open-eo/).

 The API specification and project documentation is available in the **[openEO API repository](https://github.com/Open-EO/openeo-api)**.
+The process definitions are available in the [openEO processes repository](https://github.com/Open-EO/openeo-processes).

 ## Clients